Manuito83/torn-pda/README.md

 * Export targets as a backup or share them with other players

+* Create your own target list, adding your own comments and many other details.
+Import and export your targets to/from YATA.
+While chaining, automatically skip targets that can't be attacked (hospitalised/jailed or in a different country).
+Chaining has never been easier.

+* Have a look at your last few attacks, with simple statistics so that you can decide when/who to add to your common chaining targets.

+* Activate alerts for NPC loot

+* Export targets as a backup or share them with other players

+* When in hospital, send Nuclear Central Hospital a revive request by clicking a button.

 * Create a friends list, with quick access to in-game messaging, trading and other important details.
 Also, add note to your friends' profiles.
 Backup functionality included.

-* Activate alerts for NPC loot

 * Dark mode